WaveOrder: A differentiable wave-optical framework for scalable biological microscopy with diverse modalities: Introduction

-Several existing frameworks provide some, but not all, of the features of waveOrder.
-Deconvolution libraries typically focus on fluorescence deconvolution~\cite{bruce_real-time_2013, wernersson_deconwolf_2024}, limiting their value in multi-channel correlative settings.
-Differentiable microscopy libraries~\cite{herath_differentiable_2022, deb_chromatix_2024} flexibly model a wide variety of imaging systems to enable new designs and reconstructions, but they don't often provide generalist inverse algorithms applicable to diverse contrast mechanisms. waveOrder prioritizes linear reconstruction models for the most widely used computational microscopy contrast methods, facilitating broad applications.
+Several existing frameworks provide some, but not all, of the features of WaveOrder (\textbf{Ext.\,Data\,Table\,\ref{exttab:method_comparison}}).
+Deconvolution libraries typically focus on fluorescence deconvolution~\cite{bruce_real-time_2013, sage_deconvolutionlab2_2017, li_incorporating_2022, wernersson_deconwolf_2024, alshaabi_fourier-based_2025, kohli_ring_2025}, limiting their value in multi-contrast correlative settings.
+Differentiable microscopy libraries~\cite{herath_differentiable_2022, deb_chromatix_2025, tachella_deepinverse_2025} flexibly model a wide variety of imaging systems to enable new designs and reconstructions, but they typically require a domain expert to match them to a specific application.
+WaveOrder prioritizes linear reconstruction models for the most widely used computational microscopy contrast methods, facilitating broad applications.

+Although deconvolution methods are widely used in microscopy, in practice it is often unclear what point-spread or transfer function to use, making reconstruction a blind deconvolution problem.
+Blind-deconvolution is even more relevant for high-throughput or large-scale imaging experiments where contrast is shift-variant, as illumination, aberrations, and depth-dependent distortions vary across large fields of view.
+Classical blind deconvolution has been extensively applied to natural images \cite{levin_understanding_2009}, and learning-based approaches are increasingly applied to microscopy data \cite{gilton_model_2021, kang_coordinate-based_2024, alshaabi_fourier-based_2025, volpe_roadmap_2025}.
+WaveOrder builds on these developments by contributing a physics-guided differentiable computational graph that reduces the dimension of the blind search space and enables auto-tuning of imaging parameters directly from data.

-We also find that many reconstruction implementations are not used broadly for biological research because they are not reproducible or easy to access. waveOrder is an open-source and actively developed project that attempts to maximize the usability and impact of linear computational imaging methods by unifying and maintaining the most valuable reconstruction techniques in biological microscopy. waveOrder leverages PyTorch for cross-platform, high-performance analysis of large datasets and integration with learned computer vision models.
+We also find that many reconstruction implementations are not used broadly for biological research because they are not reproducible or easy to access.
+WaveOrder provides an open-source implementation of linear computational imaging methods that unifies widely used models and reconstruction algorithms within a common framework.
+WaveOrder leverages PyTorch for cross-platform, high-performance analysis of large datasets and integration with learned computer vision models.